How To Create A CDA: Real Estate Tips You Need To Know

 Managing commission plans typically involves extensive paperwork and often leads to headaches for busy real estate professionals—agents, admins, and brokers alike.

-Creating a commission disbursement authorization before closing and sending it to your closing company ahead of time is a great way to ensure commission payments are processed quickly to keep your agents happy.
+Creating a CDA before closing and sending it to your closing company ahead of time is a great way to ensure commission payments are processed quickly to keep your agents happy.

-A CDA also provides the opportunity to have agents receive payment directly, instead of the entire commission being funneled through your real estate brokerage, where it then needs to be deposited and distributed to your agents.
+A CDA also allows agents to receive payment directly instead of the entire commission being funneled through your real estate brokerage, where it then needs to be deposited and distributed to your agents.

-Follow these 5 steps to create a Commission Disbursement Authorization (CDA):
+Follow these five steps to create a commission disbursement authorization:

 Step 1: Fill out the sale information and the commission overview